Why is Forgiveness in Marriage So Hard?

-In this post, I’m going to discuss the essential axis of intimacy; trust and betrayal.
+In this post, I’m going to discuss the essential axis of intimacy; trust, and betrayal.
 The success or failure of intimate relationships depends on these factors.
 There are many varieties of deception.
 Forgiveness is the mitigating force.

 “There are lots of ways to betray somebody.
 For example, just lying is a betrayal.
 Not being transparent – being hidden – is a way of betraying.”
 Dr. John Gottman

 Contrary to popular belief, forgiveness is not necessarily a predictable or natural process.
 It’s helpful to think about forgiveness as either “positive” or “negative.”
 In real forgiveness, the hurt partner, with the offending partner’s aid, endures and eventually overcomes the initial shock of betrayal.